The Jump-Up is Australia's first International Dark-Sky Sanctuary.

 The Star Gallery is the perfect place to enjoy some of the darkest skies in the world.
 The viewing area is free, open year-round and located at the base of The Jump-Up.
 Bring your telescope, binoculars, picnic and enjoy our spectacular southern skies!

 On 27 April 2019 The Jump-Up was designated Australia's first International Dark-Sky Sanctuary by the International Dark-Sky Association.
-For more information, download the Museum's application:
+For more information, download the Museum's application and annual report: